kwaroran/character-card-spec-v3/SPEC_V3.md

 @@@activate_every 4
 ```

+On backfilling V2, the application *SHOULD* consider remove all decorators.

 ### `@@activate_only_after`

 This decorator's value *MUST* be a number, and it does not have multiple values. if this decorator is present, the lorebook entry *SHOULD NOT* considered as a match until the chat log's assistant (or character's) message count is equal to or greater than the value of this decorator.
 If the context isn't chat based, the application *SHOULD* ignore this decorator.